shared live+work spaces

 It also encourages a virtuous cycle in which members are encouraged to contribute to the community and increase the likelihood others shall want to join the waitlist, as otherwise withdrawal might be difficult.

-There is no fee for this and receipt of the funds is a capital return thus is not taxable (any appreciation would be a taxable capital gain).
+There is no fee for withdrawal and receipt of the funds is a capital return thus is not taxable (any appreciation would be a taxable capital gain).
 Dividends (if any) and rights continue until withdrawal can be completed through the waitlist.

-Can the value of shares be changed?
+Can the value of shares change?

 How long may shares be held?